Art and everyday life

 UPCOMING program registration

-Registration is free and open to anyone who identifies as a marginalized and/or newcomer woman in Toronto and would like to learn more about or increase their engagement in the arts.
+Registration for the first session of Art & Everyday Program is now open!
+This program is free and available to anyone who identifies as a marginalized and/or newcomer woman in Toronto and would like to learn more about or increase their engagement in the arts.
+The sessions will be held online, with support provided in accessing laptops and wifi, if needed.

 If you or someone you know is interested in participating in this program, you can register by clicking the button below.
 Please feel free to contact firstname.lastname@example.org with any questions.